This documentation applies to SECTCP release dated December 11, 2017.

 This WEB interface makes SECTCP so easy that you would never go back to a 5250 session.

-Go to the download page and install WSECTCP today.
+Go to this download page and install WSECTCP today.

 STRREXPRC SRCMBR(INSTALL) SRCFILE(SECTCP/QREXSRC)